kfGitter/front_waagn_bi/README.md

 The tips page offers a wealth of culinary wisdom through engaging articles, while the food science section explores the nutritional benefits of different foods.
 Authentication is securely handled through a back-end developed with MongoDB, Express.js, and Node.js, ensuring safe storage and verification of user data.

 This MERN project showcases my technical skills and ignites my passion for continuous improvement.
 As I continue my programming journey, I am committed to refining and expanding this project to provide an even more enriching user experience.

+(PS: You can find the back-end in another repository named backend_waagn_bi)
 ___________________________________________
 ___________________________________________